June 9, 2020

 Finally, your CFO will want to talk about the money, so come prepared with facts and figures about not just the costs of the supply chain ERP itself but how much money you forecast it will save you in the long run.
 Be realistic with your figures and be ready to explain how you got the estimates that you did.

-There’s a lot of benefits in using an ERP, and there are even more benefits in using an industry-specific supply chain ERP or a TMS.
-If you want more options or are just starting your search, use our ERP Software Product Selection Tool.
-You’ll get a shortlist of recommendations that meet your feature, price, and company size needs.
+There are a lot of benefits in using an ERP, and there are even more benefits in using an industry-specific supply chain ERP or a TMS.
+If you want more options, check out our ERP Software Buyer’s Guide.